HackTestes/MemoryScanner/README.md

     * [ ] Reduce memory usage
         * Goal: memory allocations can be slow
-        * How: remove buffer cloning where possible in the codebase
+        * How: remove buffer cloning where possible in the codebase.
+I might be able to acheive it by using a scoped thread pool implementation and share slices

+    * [ ] Add IDs to regions
+        * Goal: I don't remember anymore, but I suspect it has to do with better management of pages (aka access them directly in a hash map)
+        * How: we can create an ID based on the base address and the region size

-* Stability and corectness
+* Stability and correctness

     * [ ] Add more unit tests
         * Goal: Detect the behaviour of misaligned filter searches (the global match page ajustment)